Maersk Air: Danish deregulation

-Unlike Cimber, Maersk initially declined to participate in SAS' frequent-flyer program, EuroBonus, which was founded in 1992.
-With the demise of Danair, Maersk Air focused on improving its international connections.
+Unlike Cimber Air, Maersk initially declined to participate in SAS' frequent-flyer program, EuroBonus, which was founded in 1992.
+With the demise of Danair, Maersk Air focused on improving its international links.
 Its primary strategy was to establish routes from Billund to European destinations with codeshare agreements with major European airlines.
-Gradually the services were upgraded from Fokker 50 to 737-500s.
+Gradually the services were upgraded from Fokker 50 to Boeing 737-500s.
 Danair was dissolved on 1 October 1995, when the domestic airline industry in Denmark was deregulated.